If you teach grades 1-3, you have seen them…sometimes they are seen in K and even sometimes in grade 4…They are the transitional readers…

 ”Teach with Power and Purpose.”

+Having the knowledge base from this chapter will allow you to do this with the transitional reader and move them from the skill and basic strategy level into the world of deeper understanding of text.
 1. The lesson sequence for transitional readers is typically 3 days.
 It can be 4 depending on the length and complexity of the text and if your group is working on mostly decoding and fluency or are your working more toward monitoring for meaning and deeper comprehension.
 This works great for the typical schedule of whole group Mondays, small groups on Tuesday-Thursday and Friday Assessment days!

 2. I said it before and it is true with these students…They won’t all need word study.
 This is part of the lesson plan structure for transitional guided reading but when you go back to your initial assessment data and look at the word study inventory, some will have mastered them and you can devote more time to teaching comprehension strategies.